ItalyPaleAle/unlocker/README.md

 - `appId` is the value for `azureClientId`
 - `tenant` is the value for `azureTenantId`

 > Note that the Azure AD application does not need permissions on the Key Vault.
-Instead, Unlocker uses delegated permissions, matching whatever access level the authenticated user has.
+Instead, Revaulter uses delegated permissions, matching whatever access level the authenticated user has.